 3. Pack a fall picnic

-Fill your picnic basket with the essentials: wine, grapes, a baguette and enough cheese for 15 people—despite being a two-person picnic.
+Fill your picnic basket with the essentials: wine, grapes, a baguette and enough cheese for 15 people—despite being only two.

 5. Buy gourds at the farmers market

 And resist the temptation to stick googly eyes on them—or don’t, we kind of love cutesy Halloween decorations.
 Since pumpkins can be a bit pricey this time of year, mix things up by adding some squash, luffas, melons and even cucumbers to the batch.
 They may not all make great decorations, but they are all very, very delicious.